lizparra/CodePath-iOS-PreWork/README.md

 ## Notes

 I had a lot of difficulties at first because the version of my Mac was not compatible with Xcode.
+I found some of the things in the video were outdated, which caused some confusion and issues.
+Fortunately, I was able to overcome these challenges and finish the basic application :)

 ## License